jeancarlosie/Fitwell/README.md

 # Credits
 The authors of this project are:
-Yasmin Tandon
+Yasmin Tandon,
-Leopoldo Sirolli
+Leopoldo Sirolli,
-Juancho Mulato
+Juancho Mulato,
-Matías Viguera
+Matías Viguera,
 Jean Carlos